pymor/pymor/docs/source/technical_overview.rst

 Of course, in many situations one may wish to change properties of an immutable object, e.g. the number of timesteps for a given model.
-This can be easily achieved using the :meth:`~pymor.core.interfaces.ImmutableInterface.with_` method every immutable object has: a call of the form ``o.with_(a=x, b=y)`` will return a copy of `o` in which the attribute `a` now has the value `x` and the attribute `b` the value `y`.
-It can be generally assumed that calls to :meth:`~pymor.core.interfaces.ImmutableInterface.with_` are inexpensive.
-The set of allowed arguments can be found in the :attr:`~pymor.core.interfaces.ImmutableInterface.with_arguments` attribute.
+This can be easily achieved using the :meth:`~pymor.core.interfaces.ImmutableObject.with_` method every immutable object has: a call of the form ``o.with_(a=x, b=y)`` will return a copy of `o` in which the attribute `a` now has the value `x` and the attribute `b` the value `y`.
+It can be generally assumed that calls to :meth:`~pymor.core.interfaces.ImmutableObject.with_` are inexpensive.
+The set of allowed arguments can be found in the :attr:`~pymor.core.interfaces.ImmutableObject.with_arguments` attribute.

 All immutable classes in pyMOR and most other classes derive from
 |BasicInterface| which, through its meta class, provides several convenience